raulb/ember-octane-workshop/notes/20-server-rendering.md

 We'll have to refactor our `auth` service so that it doesn't use any browser-specific APIs.

-To do this we can install `ember-cookies`, a unified abstraction that can provide us with a way of dealing with cookies both in node and in a browser environment
+To do this we can install `ember-cookies`, a unified abstraction for dealing with cookies both in node and in a browser environment.

 ```
 ember install ember-cookies